 We met locals who grow fresh produce, garlic and grass-fed beef, catch cray, distill whisky made with peat from the island, who grow and distill Kunzea (Kunzea ambigua) essential oil and who make more ferments, sauces, and condiments than one could possible try in one week on the island.
 We foraged for wild coastal foods with local chef, Mikey, and ate rather well.
 We took brisk walks and slow rambles, poked about, pondered over the map, and looked up this native plant and that native bird.
-We cooked damper on tea-tree sticks on a fire pit, with a whisky in hand.
+We cooked damper on tea-tree sticks over a fire pit, with whisky in hand.

 Woven throughout our week on Flinders was an intentional botanical theme.
 Ali makes an art of crafting local blooms, foliage, branches, and whole wind-fallen limbs of trees into incredible large scale hanging clouds, meaningful tablescapes and stunning vignettes.
 She teaches her skills generously, and opens space for her guests to share their knowledge and passion with the gathering.

-Later this year, Ali is hosting a similar gathering, this time in Orange NSW.
+Later this year, Ali is hosting a similar gathering, this time in Orange, NSW.
 You can read more about it here.
 It’s a perfect opportunity to connect, or in fact re-connect our souls to wild nature after a long stint of being cooped up during the pandemic.
 The weekend is for slowing down, foraging, making, learning, eating, and allowing your shoulders to relax and your breath to deepen.

 Paying attention is a form of reciprocity with the living world, receiving the gifts with open eyes and open heart.Robin Wall Kimmerer, ‘Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants’